Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 ***Objective***

-The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to the 2nd, 4th and 5th points of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).
+The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to the 4th and 5th and 6th points of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).

 ## Working of pipeline
 To start creating the Jenkins pipeline, login into the jenkin web interface.